All Lessons

 Encouraging Behavioural Changes: An overview of how to encourage and enable behavioural changes that would work towards preventing and collecting ocean plastics, and encourage people to ‘join the ocean plastics cause’.

-208 – LESSON 8: Taking Action, Creating A Plastics Recycling System
+208 – LESSON 8: Planning & Setting Up a Plastics Recycling System

 Recycling System Planning: An overview of how to set up a recycling system for ocean plastics prevention and management: essentially a “Master Recycler’ course aimed at anyone who seeks to collect or process plastics or ocean plastics.